Excited blonde female holding fan of $100 bills and clenching other fist

 Deadlines: March 31, June 30, September 30, December 31

 How to win: If you're a POC student who's planning to enroll in college in the fall, you're eligible for the CollegeXpress Scholarship for Students of Color.
-To apply, just create a free CX account (or log back in) and submit your answer to this question in one sentence: Who is your hero?
+To apply, just create a free CX account (or log back in) and submit your answer to this question in one sentence: What is your dream career to pursue after high school?
 The winner will be chosen randomly, and finalists will be contacted via email.

 Courage to Grow Scholarship